GovTechSG/seed-documentation/README.md

 # Overview

-!>  An issue has been identified with Cloudflare services on June 21 14:34 SGT.
-Users may not be able to access the Internet and Cloudflare protected SGTS services using Cloudflare WARP.
-While we are monitoring the Cloudflare status page, please turn off WARP to access the internet.
-You may also visit the [Cloudflare status page](https://www.cloudflarestatus.com/) for recent updates on this issue.
-If you encounter any issues, raise an [incident support request](support-channels) with the respective SGTS service or product team.

 Security Suite for Engineering Endpoint Devices (SEED) is a Mobile Device Management (MDM) platform for the Government Commercial Cloud (GCC) 2.0 environment.

 It includes the following components: